 What to see

-Of course, the natural landscape is one of the most special in the world.
+The natural landscape is one of the most special in the world.
 From the volcanoes, to the national parks, to Dettifoss – the world’s most powerful waterfall.

 4. Tallinn, Estonia